arturosalazar/inventory_management/README.md

 # Inventory Management System

 ## Overview
-The Inventory Management System is a web application designed to streamline inventory tracking and management in tinker labs.
+The Inventory Management System is a web application designed to streamline inventory tracking and management in makerspaces.
 Built with Django, it offers a user-friendly interface for real-time inventory monitoring, historical data analysis, and efficient resource management.

 ## Features
 - **Real-Time Inventory Tracking**: Monitor and update inventory levels in real time.